CBN Launches eNaira for Remittances to Diaspora | Latest Nigeria News Today

 The introduction of the eNaira, the Central Bank of Nigeria’s (CBN) digital currency, as a method of payment for beneficiaries of remittances from the diaspora, has been announced.
 CBN Launches eNaira

-The move, according to the apex bank, was made to advance attempts to liberalize the distribution of diaspora remittances.
+The apex bank made the move to advance attempts in liberalizing the distribution of diaspora remittances.

 The bank’s circular from June 15, 2023, headed Operational Framework for eNaira Payment Option to Recipients of Diaspora Remittances, stated the new policy.